rlydmz/RushHour/README.md

 Ane Rouge - How to play ?

-The goal is to move Piece 0 from pos(1,3) to pos (1,0).
+The goal is to move Piece 0 from pos (1,3) to pos (1,0).
 The board is 4x5 .
 4 width and 5 height.
 There are others pieces on the board that obstruct the deplacement of piece 0.
 You need to move those others pieces if you want to move Piece 0 to her destination.
-All of the pieces can move horizontaly and verticaly.
+All of the pieces can move horizontally and vertically.
 Some of those pieces are square and others are rectangular.
 Square pieces got the same size : 1 width and 1 height.
 Rectangular pieces got the same size too : 2 width and 1 height or, 1 width and 2 height.
-Piece 0 also move horizontaly or verticaly and his size is 2  width and 2 height.
+Piece 0 also move horizontally or vertically and his size is 2  width and 2 height.